Ames-hub/2022Project/README.md

 # 2022Project
-All my programs I made in 2022.
+All of the programs I made in 2022.